See the Kardashian-Jenners Step Out for Fashionable Dinner in Italy Before Kourtney's Wedding - E! Online

 The Keeping Up With the Kardashians clan descended upon the streets of Portofino on May 20 for a intimate Italian dinner to celebrate the Poosh founder's upcoming nuptials to Travis Barker.
 Kourtney's sisters—Kim Kardashian, Khloe Kardashian, Kylie Jenner and Kendall Jenner—as well as mom Kris Jenner were dressed to impress as they made their way to a local restaurant for the special occasion.

-Meanwhile, Kourtney's kids Mason, 12, Penelope, 9, and Reign, 7, (who she shares with ex Scott Disick) were seen arriving with members of her blended family, including her rocker husband's son Landon Barker, 18, and daughter Alabama Barker, 16.
+Meanwhile, Kourtney's kids Mason, 12, Penelope, 9, and Reign, 7, (who she shares with ex Scott Disick) were seen arriving with members of her blended family, including her rocker husband's children Landon Barker, 18, and Alabama Barker, 16, as well as stepdaughter Atiana De La Hoya, 23.

 During their night out, the bride wore a semi-sheer crimson dress with a furry stole and strappy crimson heels to twin with Penelope, who was in a red frock with puffed sleeves.